Private Student Loan Forgiveness: What Is It & How Does It Work?

 Can Private Student Loans Be Forgiven?

 Do lenders forgive private student loans?
-Almost never.
+Unfortunately, that almost never happens.

-Many do, though, offer student loan deferment or forbearance.
-Interest accrues regardless of whether the borrower is making payments.
+However, many do offer student loan deferment or forbearance options for private student loan borrowers facing financial hardship.
+Interest typically accrues during these periods, regardless of whether the borrower is making payments.

-Read your loan contract or disclosure statement for your loan, which contains information about terms, rates, fees, and penalties.
+Read your loan contract or disclosure statement, which contains information about terms, rates, fees, and penalties.
+Here, you’ll find information related to any hardship programs offered by the lender.
+You can also reach out directly and ask about your options.

 Whatever you do, don’t miss a payment.
-Contact your lender immediately if you’re facing a hardship.
+Contact your lender immediately if you’re facing a hardship that will prevent you from making payments on time and in full.
 After a default on a private student loan, which can happen quickly, private lenders may hire a collection agency or file a lawsuit.

 Take control of your student loans.